Key highlights

 Handle taxes in WooCommerce by configuring tax settings in WooCommerce > Settings > Tax.
 Set up tax classes, rates, and rules based on your jurisdiction.

-Sell digital products or services in WooCommerce by marking products as virtual or downloadable.
+Yes.
+You can sell digital products or services in WooCommerce by marking products as virtual or downloadable.
 Configure download permissions, product expiry and secure delivery.

 Write A Comment